jwkban/AAE3004-LabCode-for-Group-1-2025/README.md

 This is the GitHub page for saving the code written by members from 2025-AAE3004-labwork-Group 1 from Hong Kong PolyU

-Lab codes are consistent of 3 different folders where involve two sites test and one checkpoint test lab focus is on PD lidar robot trajectory performance variation with effect of different gain value used
+Lab codes are consistent of 3 different folders where involve two sites test and one checkpoint test

+  Lab focus is on PD lidar robot trajectory performance variation with effect of different gain value used

 One folder are for lab running Algorithm derivation purpose